Three Crowns: In Central and Eastern European armory

 The historical region of Galicia, now divided between Poland and Ukraine, had under Austro-Hungarian rule as its coat-of-arms a blue shield with three gold crowns as part of the design.
 The crowns are said to represent Lodomeria, a historical province that was united with Galicia, while Galicia itself was represented by the black crow.
+The Coat of arms of the Wawel Cathedral Chapter features three crowns; specifically stated as "three crowns on a dark-blue background, as was also the case during old-Polish times".